matefs/typescript-design-patterns/README.md

 ## Typescript design patterns in practice

-Note: The files are inside `src` directory
+Note: The main files are inside `src` directory

 ## how to install
 ```bash